Efficient Federated Learning against Heterogeneous and Non-stationary Client Unavailability: Limitations

 \section{Limitations}

 The limitations of our work are two-fold: \begin{enumerate}[leftmargin=*] \item The client unavailability dynamics are assumed to be independent and strictly positive across clients and rounds.
-Although it is in general hard to derive guarantees without independence and positivity (see~\prettyref{app: challenges}), it is interesting to explore how to relax the client unavailability dynamics, where the probabilities can potentially have arbitrary trajectories. \item Our study focuses on heterogeneous and non-stationary client unavailability in federated learning, which may vary greatly due to its inherent uncontrollable nature.
+While deriving guarantees is generally challenging without assuming independence and positivity (see~\prettyref{sec: problem formulation}), it is interesting to explore how to relax the client unavailability dynamics, where the probabilities can potentially have arbitrary trajectories.

+\item Our study focuses on heterogeneous and non-stationary client unavailability in federated learning, which may vary greatly due to its inherent uncontrollable nature.
 Although we have shown~\FedAPM~provably converges to a stationary point of even non-convex objectives, an interesting yet challenging future direction is to incorporate variance reduction techniques for a more robust update. \end{enumerate}